Rites of the Male Face

 For a combat scene, the Cultist may refresh a dodge once per rest.
 The effect fades after the combat scene ends.
 If not used, the effects of the Rite fade by the following dawn.

 Become a terrifying sight to behold that inspires fear and unrest.

 The magic of vengeance is not a clean thing.
 It is a blunt instrument that attacks bystanders just as often as the intended target.

-Offering – The back of an Elk Skull is cut open so that it fits onto the head like a mask.
+Offering – The back of an large animal skull is cut open so that it fits onto the head like a mask.